sjvie/window_capture/README.md

 ## Disclaimer

-**This code is generated using a large language model (LLM).
+**This code was generated using a large language model (LLM).
 I take no responsibility for the code quality, security vulnerabilities, or any other issues that may arise from using this code.
 Use at your own risk.**

 ## Features